Lisa Amina El Imshati, Austria

 I believe, the University of Groningen can be summarized by three “E” s.
 Education, Engagement and most of all, Enjoyment.

 I was born and raised in Austria, where I graduated from the University of Vienna, Faculty of Law in 2019.
-My passion for Human Rights and has always been strong; I have both pursued in various organisations.
+My passion for Human Rights has always been strong and I pursued this passion in various organisations.
 I have, however, decided to make my passion my profession and have started the International Human Rights Master’s Programme, of which I will graduate in 2020.